superluminar-io/terraform-workshop/1-getting-started/README.md

 website_url = "http://hello-world-website-XXXXXXXXXXX.s3-website-eu-west-1.amazonaws.com"
 ```

-Thanks to the output, we can easily find the endpoint of the static website without navigating to the AWS management console.
+Thanks to the output, we can easily find the endpoint of the static website without navigating to the AWS Management Console.
 In addition, the output might be also interesting for automation (e.g. get the URL to run integration tests etc.).

 ## Remote Backend